92green/unmutable/README.md

 - It's big, and you can't cherry pick.
 Disappointment.
   - If you import `List` for example, you import every method that `List` has on it, even if you only use one of them.
 - It's not transparent when dealing with Immutable.js and non-Immutable.js objects.
-  - It's difficult to write functions that use Immutable.js that return the same data types as they accept.
+  - It's difficult to write functions that use Immutable.js that return the same data types as they start with.
 Functions you write will tend to either always return Immutable.js typed, or plain types.
 - Having its own set of data containers makes sense for Immutable.js, but it brings its own set of consequences.
   - Wrapping and unwrapping data can be tedious and lead to confusion about whether you expect to see Immutable.js objects or plain Javascript at different points in the code.
-  - Special data containers make it harder to work alongside functions that only work with Immutable.js, or to remove Immutable from the codebase if the reason arises.
+  - Special data containers make it harder to work alongside functions that only work with Immutable.js, and make it harder to remove Immutable from the codebase if the reason arises.
   - Wrapping and unwrapping take time and can sometimes be quite slow, particularly if you use `fromJS()` to try and avoid the uncertainly of mixing plain javascript and Immutable.js types.

 ## Introduce unmutable!